slavielle/grabbag/doc/path-and-query.md

 ["this/is/my/path"];
 ```

-This path arrays would normally produce an array as a result scope.
+This path-arrays would normally produce an array as a result scope.
 But is it of use ?

 * The path is obviously not returning multiple values (no %any or such in path expression)
 * the path does not have multiple path neither path id producing a keyed value in result scope.